 Do you want a pet-friendly and instant conversation starter in your home?
 The bird’s nest fern provides you with both.
 The glossy green ripple-edged fronds look fabulous to score many excellent points from visitors.

 You can place it in hanging baskets to brighten up any space.
 The plant flourishes in medium to indirect light and loves the humid indoor environment.
-You can put it in your bathroom but make sure there is a window to provide it with natural light.
+You can put it in your bathroom but make sure there is a window to provide natural light.

 The vining Philodendron with its heart-shaped leaves makes every interior stunning.
 Philodendron has many species that are equally beautiful but this one that has a creeping habit is simply exceptional.